Source :- i.pinimg . com

 Makes Your Legs Strong:

 In order to do Baddha Padmasana, you have to hold both feet behind your back and keep your hands on your knees, so that the pressure on your knees is tied, that is how Baddha Padmasan makes your legs flexible and strong.
+This is one of the baddha padmasana benefits.

 Makes Spine Stronger:

 In order to do Baddha Padmasan, your spinal cord is completely straightforward, due to which your spinal cord weakness is removed and it becomes stronger, with it wrists, elbows, back, hips, shoulders, knees pain too.
-This one of the benefits of baddha padmasana.
+This one of the health benefits of baddha padmasana.

 Cure Many Diseases:

 Badha Padmasana is a good yoga pose to cure diseases.
-Regular practice of this yoga helps in diseases of the heart, stomach, lungs, liver etc. Apart from this posture, indigestion, flatulence, headache, migraine, and uterus, The problems of cervical spondylitis are relieved.
+Regular practice of this yoga helps in diseases of the heart, stomach, lungs, liver, etc. Apart from this posture, indigestion, flatulence, headache, migraine, and uterus, The problems of cervical spondylitis are relieved.
 Baddha Padmasana is beneficial to improve the functions of the digestive system and constipation.

 Increase Mental Stability: